Pennsylvania Dutch: American Civil War

 Nearly all of the regiments from Pennsylvania that fought in the American Civil War had German-speaking or Pennsylvania Dutch-speaking members on their rosters, the majority of whom were Fancy Dutch.

 Some regiments like the 153rd Pennsylvania Volunteer Infantry were entirely composed of Pennsylvania Dutch soldiers.
 The 47th Pennsylvania Infantry Regiment also had a high percentage of German immigrants and Pennsylvania-born men of German heritage on its rosters; the regiment's K Company was formed with the intent of it being an "all-German company."

 Pennsylvania Dutch companies sometimes mixed with English-speaking companies.
 (The Pennsylvania Dutch had the habit of labeling anyone who did not speak Pennsylvania Dutch "English.")
 Many of the Pennsylvania Dutch soldiers who fought in the Civil War were recruited and trained at Camp Curtin, Pennsylvania.

-Pennsylvania Dutch regiments composed a large portion of the Federal Forces who fought in the Battle of Gettysburg at Gettysburg, Pennsylvania, the bloodiest battle of the Civil War.
+Pennsylvania Dutch regiments composed a large portion of the Union army, which fought in the Battle of Gettysburg at Gettysburg, Pennsylvania, the bloodiest battle in the Civil War and all of American military history.